 Spread the love

-Recently Qantas Airlines posted 100 of Australia’s most beautiful beaches, and it made me realise that there are many that I have not seen.
+Recently, Qantas Airlines posted 100 of Australia’s most beautiful beaches, and it made me realise that there are many I have yet to see—so many, in fact, that I could fill a custom-made photo calendar with stunning beach shots from my travels.
 I think out of the hundred I’ve been to 62 on the list.
 To actually experience all the wonderful beaches that the Australian coastline boasts, would involve continuous travel checking out every nook and cranny.

 Here I’m listing some of my favourite Australian beaches, state by state.